Darryl Hill (American football)

-Early years
+Early life

 Hill was the older of two children born to Kermit and Palestine Hill in Washington, D.C., where his mother raised him as a Catholic.

 His family had a history as entrepreneurs.
 His father, Kermit, owned and operated Hill’s Transfer Company, which was one of the nation’s largest black-owned commercial trucking firms in the 1950s and 1960s.
 Both grandfathers were African American business owners.
 His great-grandfather, a Native American, was an entrepreneur and the first person of color to be hired by the Washington, D.C.
 Fire Department.

 Hill attended public and parochial grade schools in D.C. and entered Jesuit Gonzaga College High School on an academic scholarship; he earned it by a competitive entrance examination.
 While at Gonzaga, he became the first African American to play football for the school, and in 1959 he led his team to the City Championship.
 In his senior year, Hill was named first team All DC Metropolitan in football.
 In track, he was Catholic League champion and record holder in the 400 yard dash and the long jump.